She-Ra: Masters of the Universe film (1987)

+Robot Chicken

+She-Ra appears in a 2007 skit on the Adult Swim series Robot Chicken, where she is bothered by several male characters needing help to save other characters not realizing that She-Ra was on her period.
+Adora, fed up with being bothered, angrily turns into She-Ra and makes quick work of all the villains so "she can get some fucking sleep".

 Masters of the Universe Classics (2008–2015)

 She-Ra appears in the Mattel Masters of the Universe toyline launched in 2008, which attempts to create a new canon by merging selected portions of existing media together with new story elements.
 The story is told via a combination of mini-comics packaged with the action figures and the biographies printed on the toy packaging.

 In this version of events, Hordak arrived on Etheria after being trapped in the dimension of Despondos by King Grayskull.
 His apprentice Skeletor kidnaps Adora and sends her to Etheria.
 After being raised by the Horde and becoming She-Ra (as in the cartoon series), she eventually returns to Eternia with several of her friends and allies, to help He-Man defeat Hordak, who has overthrown King Randor and conquered the planet.
 She-Ra follows her brother into space on their New Adventures to the planet Primus, and together they battle the Horde Empire's ruler Horde Prime.
-At some point in the future, she would end up returning in the new, villainous persona of Despara.
+At some point in the future, she would end up returning in the new, villainous persona of Despara upon becoming possessed by Horde Prime.

-DC Comics (2012–present)
+DC Comics (2012–2020)

 In December 2012, She-Ra appeared in her own DC Comics series as a lead-in to her introduction into the He-Man and the Masters of the Universe comic series.
 Adora's introduction is an updated retelling of her classic origin story.
 Although she was still kidnapped as a baby and raised by the Horde, Adora's personality and life are made much more violent and tragic when compared to her animated counterpart.

 Rather than being a kind woman who has been under the mind control of Shadow Weaver, Despara (Adora's Horde name) is a brutal force captain who is fully aware of the Horde's cruel and evil nature and, although she has some reservations, serves them willingly.
 Rather than having already taken over the planet of Etheria, instead, Despara leads the Horde in taking over Eternia and driving He-Man, King Randor and the Masters into hiding so as to rebel against the Horde.
 Due to a connection between herself and Teela, Adora begins to break free of the Horde's will, and begins her journey into becoming She-Ra.